JUNKYARD LIFE

 Gypsies and Jet Engines

 Growing up in the junkyard, things would come and go.
 The jet engines were a main attraction for a while until the gypsies came around.
+[2024 footnote: the word “gypsies”, which refers to the Romani people, was taught to me with no insinuation of prejudice and is not geared toward offense].
 Each was roughly twenty feet long and three feet in diameter, chock full of aluminum, high temp alloys, and possibly even some titanium (so said the old man).
 They shone brilliantly in the sun, smooth rounded points at each end, while veins and switches traced out a circumference worthy of the Millennium Falcon.
 They sat there rather stoically, moving every few years depending on the ebbs and flows of the yard.

 A few decades passed until the gypsies rolled up unannounced in a spotless white Dodge Ram, with their black hair slicked back and gold chains around their necks.
 And who would you guess was right behind them in an unwashed 1988 Cadillac sedan?
 Why, it was old Perry of Temple Enterprises, all the way up from Port Richmond (North Philly) to broker the deal.
 My father emerged unto the porch, and the two old Jews began to dance.